Elections in Canada: Length of election campaigns

 Prior to the adoption of the minimum of 36 days in law, there were six elections that lasted shorter periods of time.
 The last of these was the 1904 election which occurred many decades before the minimum was imposed.

 In practice, the prime minister will generally keep a campaign as brief as is legal and feasible, because spending by parties is strictly limited by the Elections Act.
 The maximum spending by each party is increased by 1/37th of the maximum for each day that the campaign exceeds 37 days.
 The 1997, 2000 and 2004 elections were all of the minimum 36 days in length which has led to a common misconception that elections must be 36 days long.
 However, prior to 1997, elections averaged much longer: aside from the 47-day campaign for the 1993 election and the 51-day campaign for the 1988 Election, the shortest election period after World War II was 57 days and many were over 60 days in length.

 Much speculation had surrounded how long the campaign for the 39th federal election would be in 2006, especially as it became certain the election would be called in the weeks preceding Christmas 2005.
 The government of Joe Clark, which fell on December 13, 1979, recommended a campaign of 66 days for the resulting election, and nothing legal barred a similarly lengthened campaign.
 In the end, the 2006 election was called on November 29, 2005, for January 23, 2006 — making a 55-day-long campaign.

 Provincial and territorial

 System

-Canada's ten provinces and Yukon use the same plurality voting system used in federal elections.
-Elections are monitored and organized, however, by independent provincial election commissions, and a province may legally change their electoral system should they wish to do so, without requiring permission from the federal government.
+All of Canada's provinces and territories use the same plurality voting system used in federal elections (First-past-the-post voting).
+However, since elections are monitored and organized by an independent provincial and territorial election commission, a province may legally change its electoral system should its parliament wish to do so.
+This would not require permission from the federal government or the Parliament of Canada.
+Federal elections formerly used a mixture of first-past the-post and plurality block voting; provincial elections formerly used a variety of electoral methods See "Electoral reform" below.

-In the territories of Northwest Territories and Nunavut, elections are held on a solely non-partisan basis due to those territories' use of a consensus government model.
+In the ten provinces and Yukon, elections are contested by candidates either representing political parties or running as independents.
+Territorial elections in the Northwest Territories and Nunavut are held on a fully non-partisan basis, due to those territories' use of a consensus government model.

-Since 2001, most Canadian provinces and the Northwest Territories have passed laws establishing fixed election dates, in most cases calling for elections every four years on a specific day and month.